 Do you know you need a hearing aid, but find yourself reluctant to take the next step?
-You are not alone; many people who would benefit from hearing aids experience this kind of hesitation, largely because of outdated or inaccurate information about the fitting and purchasing process and, once you have them, how to use hearing aids.
+You aren't alone; many people who would benefit from hearing aids experience this kind of hesitation.
+That's often due to outdated or inaccurate information about the fitting and purchasing process and, once you have them, how to use hearing aids.
 To help you, we've separated hearing aid facts from fiction.
 Below you'll find a number of hearing aid myths and the actual facts behind the fallacies.
-Get the straight facts on hearing aids today!

 Fact: It's true that hearing loss, especially sensorineural hearing loss, becomes more common as we age.
-Just because it is common, however, doesn't make it "normal."
-It also happens to be common for people with a weight problem to have high blood pressure.
-But this doesn't mean they shouldn’t receive treatment for their high blood pressure.
+Just because it's common, doesn't make it "normal."
 If hearing loss is preventing you from living life to the fullest, you should seek help, regardless of your age.

-Fact: Even a mild hearing loss can lead to significant issues.
-For example, you may hear words incorrectly in the workplace, it may cause you to hear words incorrectly.
+Fact: Even mild hearing loss can lead to significant issues.
+For example, you may hear words incorrectly in the workplace, which could in turn diminish your job performance.
 At home, you may turn up the TV or radio too loud for other family members to listen comfortably, making it harder to spend time together.
 You may even be unable to hear alarms or other warning signals, compromising your safety.

-Fact: First of all, today’s Miracle-Ear hearing aids are smaller and more discreet than ever.
+Fact: Today’s Miracle-Ear hearing aids are smaller and more discreet than ever.
 Chances are, other people won’t know you’re wearing them.
-Secondly, untreated hearing loss is often more obvious than a hearing aid—especially if you frequently ask others to repeat themselves or you respond inappropriately in conversations.
+What’s more, untreated hearing loss is often more obvious than a hearing aid—especially if you frequently ask others to repeat themselves or you respond inappropriately in conversations.
 Hearing aids allow you to be an active participant in group settings without worrying about the sounds you would otherwise be missing.

-Fact: It's very important to work in person with a hearing professional during the purchase of your hearing aids.
+Fact: It's very important to work in person with a hearing professional when purchasing hearing aids.
 Only a qualified specialist will be able to make sure that your hearing is screened properly, that you choose the aid that is most appropriate for your needs, is fitted correctly and comfortably, and you receive the necessary follow-up care and support.
-Miracle Ear is proud to provide quality service from certified hearing aid professionals at each one of its more than 1,500 locations nationwide.
+Miracle-Ear is proud to provide quality service from certified hearing aid professionals at each one of its more than 1,500 locations nationwide.